bitshifter/glam-rs/README.md

 Note that this does result in some wasted space in the case of `Vec3` and `Mat3` as the SIMD vector type is 16 bytes large and 16 byte aligned.

+It is possible to opt out of using SIMD types for Vec3 and Mat3 storage with the `packed-vec3` feature.

 `glam` outperforms similar Rust libraries such as [`cgmath`][cgmath], [`nalgebra-glm`][nalgebra-glm] and others for common operations as tested by the [`mathbench`][mathbench] project.